 - R. Lee Ermey was an actual Marine Drill instructor in the sixties and his performance is Truth in Television; Marine drill instructors regularly use very similar hilariously over-the-top instruction in an attempt to get officer candidates to smile, laugh, or otherwise break attention.
 Originally brought in to advise the actor playing GySgt.
 Hartman on how to be more convincing, he recorded a videotape of himself yelling insults at a group of British Royal Marines.
 His performance was so impressive that he got the role instead.
 Ermey was allowed to write or ad-lib many of his own lines by acknowledged Control Freak Stanley Kubrick and later got promoted to Gunnery Sergeant - in 2002, 30 years after he had already been discharged.

-- Famous Last Words: "What is your major malfunction, numbnuts?!
-Didn't Mommy and Daddy hug you enough when you were a child?!"
+- "What is your major malfunction, numbnuts?!
+Didn't Mommy and Daddy show you enough attention when you were a child?!"
 Then, proving just why insulting a mentally unstable person with a gun is a bad idea, Hartman is shot through the heart by Private Pyle.

-- "Private Pyle, I'm proud..." in the novel, after he got shot the first time and before Pyle shots him again, finally killing him.
+- "Private Pyle, I'm proud..." in the novel, just before Pyle shoots and kills him.

-- Hair-Trigger Temper: All it takes to set Hartman off is a bad word or making a mistake such as having your foot locker lock unlocked.
+- Hair-Trigger Temper: All it takes to set Hartman off is a bad word or making a mistake such as forgetting to lock your footlocker.

 - Hot-Blooded: Yells, hates being defied, never happy and training people to be killers.